wallarm/ingress-plus/README.md

 * [Session Persistence](examples/session-persistence) (NGINX Plus only), which guarantees that all the requests from the same client are always passed to the same backend container.
 * [Support for JWTs](examples/jwt) (NGINX Plus only), which allows NGINX Plus to authenticate requests by validating JSON Web Tokens (JWTs).

 Additional extensions as well as a mechanism to customize NGINX configuration are available.
-See [examples/customization](examples/customization).
+See [ConfigMap and Annotations doc](docs/configmap-and-annotations.md).

 ## NGINX Ingress Controller Releases